Seven Years in Tibet (song): Song development

 "Seven Years in Tibet" was recorded between August and November 1996 during the Earthling studio sessions.
 It started out as a Reeves Gabrels instrumental called "Brussels", which Bowie was not impressed with, but eventually Gabrels convinced Bowie to keep.
 The song's working title was "Biscuit Lady" and its opening lines were from a hoax Internet article in which a woman, wounded by an exploding biscuit container, thinks the biscuit dough on her head are her brains leaking out of her skull.
 Eventually, the song became a song about a "young Tibetan monk who's just been shot" after Bowie read some of the Dalai Lama's lectures.
 Bowie chose the name of the song after reading the book Seven Years in Tibet (1952), and, although a movie of the same name that was also based on the book was also released in 1997, it had no relation to Bowie's song.
 Bowie recorded a version of the song sung in Mandarin Chinese, with lyrics translated by Lin Xi and released with the name "A Fleeting Moment" in some territories.
+In Hong Kong, the release marked Bowie as the first non-Asian artist to reach number one in that territory.